hndrx67/CBZ-Extractor/README.md

 - **Browse your CBZ File**: any comic book zip file will do.
 - **Click the Extract button**: after clicking you can see the progress bar doing its thing.

-##Contributing
+## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request. maybe.

-##License
+## License
-This project is licensed under the GNU General Public License.
+This project is licensed under the GNU General Public License. maybe.

 ```bash
 MADE USING PYTHON